ahandsel/articles/Duplicate_Kintone_Apps/KintoneAppDuplication.md

 ⚠️ Caution
   * Templates can be created only from activated Apps.
-  * The Template will not include some settings.
+  * The App Template will not include some settings.
 For more information, refer to the [Settings That Are Not Included in App Templates](https://get.kintone.help/k/en/admin/app_admin/template/template_settings.html) help doc.

 ### Multiple Apps in one App Template?
 Multiple Apps can be included in one App Template.
-Also, when an App references other Apps (e.g., Lookup field), the referenced Apps are automatically included in the template.
+Also, when an App references other Apps (e.g., Lookup field), the referenced Apps are automatically included in the App Template.

 Following Settings are able to be included in the App Template:
   * [Lookup fields](https://get.kintone.help/k/en/user/app_settings/form/form_parts/field_lookup.html)